jmvanel/semantic_forms/scala/forms_js/README.md

-Currently not activated in Play! app.
+Currently activated in Play! app.

 To build JavaScript from Scala: